betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 > (d) good development plans should be created and executed, and (e) more programmers
 > do not mean faster development<sup>[19]</sup>.

+In the space race, the Russian program achieved all of its early successes, which were many, using analog on-board and digital ground computers for guidance.
+This is possible for Earth orbital flights involving a single vehicle.
+But the complexities of providing guidance for multiple vehicles or lunar missions including soft landing and return to Earth eventually forced the Russians to begin their own digital, on-board computer development.
+In August 1969, the uncrewed Russian probe Zond-7 guided by an Argon-11S digital computer completed the first fully successful Russian circumlunar mission.

 [1]: https://en.wikipedia.org/wiki/Control_theory#Stability "Stability in Control Theory {}"
 [2]: https://www.ibiblio.org/apollo/Documents/SGA_Memo11_620716.pdf "Software Development Activities Summary Memo 1962 {}"